 ICPerMed is organised around an Executive Committee consisting of its members, with an elected chair and two vice-chairs.
-The executive committee is supported by five working groups (see challenge groups) and the ICPerMed Secretariat.
-The Steering Board is a sub-group taking care of the consortium’s everyday work.
-Interested organisations and initiatives not eligible as ICPerMed members can take part in the stakeholder group.
+The Executive Committee is supported by five Working Groups and advised by an Advisory Board.

 ICPerMed is organised around an Executive Committee which includes representatives nominated by member organisations.
 Members include ministries, public and private ‘not-for-profit’ health research funding and policy organisations (see members).
 The Executive Committee is at the very centre of ICPerMed’s structure, being the main decision making body.